Hanson (British band)

-Hanson (also known as Junior Marvin's Hanson) were a British-based rock band formed by Junior Hanson in 1973 and were signed to Emerson, Lake and Palmer's record label Manticore.
-Their debut album Now Hear This, was released in 1973 and featured Bobby Tench.
-At the beginning of 1974, Junior Marvin disbanded the existing line-up and reformed the band for the recording of a funk rock album Magic Dragon, which was released later that year.
+Hanson (also known as Junior Marvin's Hanson) were a British-based funk rock band formed by Junior Hanson in 1973 and were signed to Emerson, Lake & Palmer's Manticore Records.
+Their debut album, Now Hear This, was released in 1973 and featured Bobby Tench.
+At the beginning of 1974, Junior Marvin disbanded the existing line-up and reformed the band for the recording of the album Magic Dragon, which was released later that year.